SnaffCon/Snaffler/README.md

 [[Classifiers]]
 RuleName = "KeepConfigGrepContainsRed" # which is this one!
 This is why following a naming convention really helps.
 EnumerationScope = "ContentsEnumeration" # this one looks at file content!
-MatchAction = "Snaffle" # it keeps matches
-RuleOrder = 0
-MatchLocation = "FileContentAsString" # it's looking at the contents as a string (rather than a byte array) WordListType = "Contains" # it's using simple matching WordList = ["password=", " connectionString=\"", "sqlConnectionString=\"", "validationKey=", "decryptionKey=", "NVRAM config last updated"]
+MatchAction = "Snaffle" # it keeps files that match MatchLocation = "FileContentAsString" # it's looking at the contents as a string (rather than a byte array) WordListType = "Contains" # it's using simple matching WordList = ["password=", " connectionString=\"", "sqlConnectionString=\"", "validationKey=", "decryptionKey=", "NVRAM config last updated"]